 Gulden used a checkpoint system to increase the security of the network.
 The implementation of PoW2 makes this system unnecessary.
 The Gulden Advisory Board decided that the checkpoint system could be removed.
 This required a change in the software and a hard fork.

 Bittrex required a special functionality in the Gulden Wallet.
 This was developed and we provided support for its implementation.
 The Gulden wallet was in maintenance mode at Bittrex during this period.
 As a result, we prioritized this development and were able to realize it within a few days.

-Because Novo is a new cryptocurrency it required extra steps in the App Store approval process.
+Because Florin is a new cryptocurrency it required extra steps in the App Store approval process.
 A few legal matters had to be sorted out on our side.
 Also small adjustments were needed in the app.

 With the full implementation of Phase 5, the code had to be cleaned up and stripped of parts aimed at the transition and previous phases.
 Various optimizations were also implemented.

 DELTA was changed to using witness timestamps (which are more accurate than PoW timestamps) for difficulty adjustment, as per the original PoW2 whitepaper.
 Also better accounting for difficulty drop in previous long blocks when calculating difficulty and to soften up some of the rules that were necessary to counteract jump pools.
 This makes difficulty adjustment smoother.